indieopensource/issue-sponsorship-terms/terms.md

 ## <a id="Offer"></a>Offer

 1. These terms, together with the **Offer** referencing them, make up an offer for a single sponsored software development contract.
 For example, "I offer to take this issue at $60 an hour, for $250 down, under the terms of indieopensource.com's current issue sponsorship terms.
-I estimate that this will take me 5 hours, and that it will take me 14 calendar days." is an _Offer_.
+I estimate that this will take me 5 hours and 14 calendar days." is an _Offer_.

 2.  **Developer** is the software developer who made the _Offer_.